What Is Cocaine?

 Behavioral therapies are a form of psychotherapy or therapy for the mind.
 This form of therapy is based on rebuilding and rewiring certain brain functions to help combat the difficulties of addiction.

 In all addiction treatments, there are different styles of treatment that benefit every individual differently.
 Cocaine treatment specifically mainly focuses on behavior therapy as a method of treatment.

 Cocaine Treatment Medications

-One of the more common symptoms patients often experience at this point in the cocaine recovery process is the sensation known as coke bugs.
+One of the more common symptoms individuals often experience at this point in the cocaine recovery process is the sensation known as coke bugs.
 It feels similar to bugs burrowing under one’s skin, and it is an extremely frightening and uncomfortable hallucination (Center for Substance Abuse Research).
-Other symptoms can include
+Other symptoms can include:

 - Violent behavior

 - Suicidal thoughts